 Roz Mortimer is a London-based filmmaker.
 She originally trained as a textile artist, exhibiting mixed media installations in the UK and Europe before expanding her practice to include film, photography, sound, performance and writing.
 She began working with moving image in 1995 and since then her award-winning films have been exhibited widely around the world in cinemas, galleries, film festivals, online and on television.
-She has an MA in Visual Sociology from Goldsmiths and lectures in alternative documentary practice at universities in the UK and USA.
+She has an MA in Visual Sociology (Goldsmiths, University of London) and a PhD in Hybrid Documentary Film (University of Westminster).
+She is Senior Lecturer in Film at University for the Creative Arts.
 Her work has been commissioned and supported by Arts Council England, Wellcome Trust, Rockefeller Foundation, British Council, Film London Artist’s Moving Image Network, Animate Projects and Channel 4 Television.
-The Deathless Woman is her debut feature.
+The Deathless Woman is her debut scripted feature.

 Daniel Goddard is an award-winning editor who has worked with artists and filmmakers such as Clio Barnard (The Arbor), Gilliam Wearing (Self Made), Sally Potter (Yes), Jane and Louise Wilson (Toxic Camera; Undead Sun), Simon Pummell (Bodysong), John Maybury (Love is the Devil), Jonathan Caouette (All Tomorrow’s Parties).